econoalchemist/SeedSigner/05_Seed-Backup.md

 <img src="assets/backup10.png">
 </p>

-Or in this example, the primary wallet fingerprint it noted at the top and then the finger print for the passphrase applied wallet is noted at the bottom with the indicator "PP" for passphrase.
-Keep in mind too, that if you store your mnemonic phrase with your seed phrase then an adversary would have all the information the need to steal your bitcoin.
-However, you store your passphrase separate from your mnemonic phrase then there is added security.
+Or in this example, the primary wallet fingerprint is noted at the top and then the finger print for the passphrase applied wallet is noted at the bottom with the indicator "PP" for passphrase.
+Keep in mind too, that if you store your mnemonic phrase with your seed phrase then an adversary would have all the information they need to steal your bitcoin.
+However, if you store your passphrase separate from your mnemonic phrase then there is added security.

 <p align="center">
 <img src="assets/backup12.png">